chef/chef-web-docs/chef_master/source/resource_cookbook_file.rst

 ``force_unlink``
    **Ruby Type:** true, false | **Default Value:** ``false``

-   How the chef-client handles certain situations when the target file turns out not to be a file.
+   How Chef Infra Client handles certain situations when the target file turns out not to be a file.
 For example, when a target file is actually a symlink.
-Set to ``true`` for the chef-client delete the non-file target and replace it with the specified file.
-Set to ``false`` for the chef-client to raise an error.
+Set to ``true`` for Chef Infra Client delete the non-file target and replace it with the specified file.
+Set to ``false`` for Chef Infra Client to raise an error.

 ``group``
    **Ruby Type:** Integer, String